-Consider the differential motion of the platform stages.
-As shown in Figure 4.7a, the motion can be represented as where x_i , y_d and H_i denote the ground motion, the stage motion, and the mechanical transferfunction from the ground motion to the stage motion, respectively.
+In general, the disadvantage of SPI is the noise coupling from the common motion due to the worse common-mode rejection (CMR) above the eigenfrequency of the pendulums, where $x_i$ , $y_d$ and $H_i$ denote the ground motion, the stage motion, and the mechanical transferfunction from the ground motion to the stage motion, respectively.
 The indicies of i run in 1 or 2, which denote the name of the stages.
 Here, we define the differential and common motion of the ground and transferfunction as